Mervodactyl/home-files/README.markdown

 and restart your terminal.

-You can now use the `hup` command to update your home files and install your vim bundles automatically.
+You can now use the `hup` command to update your home files and install your vim bundles automatically

+##### Rubes

+Starts a Ruby server within the directory

+##### ngrok

+creates a secure localHost, so you can demo without deploying, MUST download/login before you can use it